Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22.md

 + Send IO commands
 + Jump directly to kernel without a secure method

-If a user executes a privileged instruction without kernel mode it will trigger an interrupt which will *deal* with he offender
+If a user executes a privileged instruction without kernel mode it will trigger an interrupt which will *deal* with he offending process.

 ## Process API
 ### Creation